jimporter/mopack/doc/user/resolving.md

 # Resolving Packages With mopack

-Most package managers allow developers to pull dependencies from a remote source and prepare them for use by your build system.
+Most package managers allow developers to pull dependencies from a remote origin and prepare them for use by your build system.
 In this regard, mopack is no different.